Pre-workout: Adverse effects

+Various adverse effects may occur according to the pre-workout product and dose of supplement consumed.
+Some potential side effects of taking pre-workout could include nausea and skin irritation.
+Other adverse effects have been shown to arise when the product contains ingredients such as synephrine and caffeine.
+Synephrine is often used as a weight loss supplement and commonly found in pre-workout.
+Synephrine has been found to cause heart problems and other cardiovascular issues.
+Caffeine is also a common ingredient found in pre-workout which may cause an increase in blood pressure.
+Another issue that may arise is a higher risk in cardiac and liver related diseases due to the high concentration of caffeine in these types of products.

 Food and Drug Administration

 The FDA has minimal control when regulating dietary supplements like pre-workout.
 Product manufacturers are responsible to verify that dietary supplements are safe for consumption.
 Financial limitations prevent the FDA from testing dietary supplements before they enter the marketplace.
 Once a supplement is available for sale, the FDA is responsible to document and monitor manufacturer reports of adverse effects.
 Manufacturers are obligated to report documented adverse effects to the FDA.

 The FDA recommends speaking with a healthcare professional before using dietary supplements.
 Ingredients in pre-workout can have negative side effects or contraindications with other medications.
 Taking dietary supplements may have life-threatening consequences if taken with pre-existing health conditions.
 Federal laws state that a supplement does not have to be declared safe by FDA standards when labeled.
 Most supplement businesses hire third-party companies to identify the contents of their supplement to ensure it enhances athletic performance.
-This also aids in assuring that a product’s labeled ingredients are free from illegal substances.
+This also aids in assuring that a product's labeled ingredients are free from illegal substances.